dblencowe/trekksoft/readme.txt

 == Description ==

-*TrekkSoft* is an online booking solution for tour operators.
+TrekkSoft is *the* online booking solution for tour operators & activity providers.
+Please learn more on http://www.trekksoft.com.

 == Installation ==

-1. Upload `trekksoft.zip` to the `/wp-content/plugins/` directory and unpack it
+1. Upload `trekksoft.zip` to the `/wp-content/plugins/` directory and unpack it or search for `trekksoft` one the *Install Plugins* page.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the *Plugins* menu
+1. Configure the plugin through the new *TrekkSoft* menu

 == Screenshots ==